peterprib/node-red-contrib-connectionmanager/README.md

 The statement will be executed against connection associated with the message.
 This can be minimized to only one of the connections by detailing the connection name.
 Mustache template for statements per message or once at node start.
 Message has access to msg.<property> values along with node.<property> values.
 This allows some tailoring of statement to cope with variances in DBMS.
+Result can be converted into the one form being array of rows and columns with data aggregated if more than one connection used.

 ![Statement Node](documentation/statement.JPG "Statement Node")